The RDS-SSH Service

 What can you use RDS-SSH for?

-Securely access both Linux-style NFS shares and MS-Windows style CIFS shares, from on and off campus, from your MS Windows, Mac OS-X or Linux desktop/laptop.
-We mount your shares on the rds-ssh server, you connect to it and can access the files in your shares.
+- Securely access both Linux-style NFS shares and MS-Windows style CIFS shares, from on and off campus, from your MS Windows, Mac OS-X or Linux desktop/laptop.
+We organise access to your shares on the rds-ssh server, you connect to it and can access the files in your shares.

 Simple SSH or SCP Access